 That being said, a film with such overt sexual imagery more closely resembles a possession via sexual entity.
 As in Raimi’s original, the demons are faceless beings that glide swiftly through the night via first person POV.
 And we learn later in Alvarez’s movie that there are three ways to destroy the incantation: dismemberment, live burial, or fire.
 This is a significant departure from the original films, which concluded that only by reading from the Necronomicon, which unleashes them in the first place, can the demons be driven away and the host be saved.

 This type of possession mythology falls more in line with the likes of William Friedkin’s masterpiece, The Exorcist.
 A higher power is required and only through recitation of ancient texts can the demon be drawn out.
-Even in Friedkin’s film, the possession has long been theorized to represent the burgeoning sexuality of the adolescent heroine, Reagan.
+Even in Friedkin’s film, the possession has long been theorized to represent the onset of Reagan’s adolescent sexuality.
 Only faith in Jesus Christ can rid the evil and save the young girl.

 Can’t we all just read a book?